GTANAKA-LAB/Memristor-Network-Reservoir/Waveform/README.md

 # Waveform classification
 A set of multiple sinusoidal and triangular waveform data are generated.
 Their amplitudes are the same, but the frequencies are distributed.
-The purpose of this task is to classify the two types of waveforms using the memristive reservoir computing system.
+The purpose of this task is to classify the waveforms into the two types.

   ## How to use
   ### Step.1